Python-GIS-book/site/source/part2/chapter-06/md/02-geometric-operations.md

 <!-- #region editable=true slideshow={"slide_type": ""} -->
 ## Changing the active geometry in a GeoDataFrame

 In the previous examples, we did not really store the manipulated geometries anywhere, as we mostly printed or plotted the results of the geometric operations directly to the screen.
-Next, we want to discuss briefly about different ways to store the results of the geometric operations into `GeoDataFrame`, and how you can change/update the source column for representing the geometries in your data.
+Next, we want to discuss briefly about different ways to store the results of the geometric operations into `GeoDataFrame`, and how you can change/update the active geometry of the `GeoDataFrame` for representing the geometries in your data.
 In some cases, such as when calculating the centroids in the previous examples, you might actually want to save the centroids into your `GeoDataFrame`.
 This is useful, because you can then continue processing or analysing the data based on these geometries.
 Storing and updating geometries in your `GeoDataFrame` can be done easily with geopandas, and in fact, you can have multiple columns that contain geometries.
 There are a couple of approaches to update the geometries of your 'GeoDataFrame`:

 1. Overwrite the existing geometries in the `geometry` column by storing the new (manipulated) geometries into it.
 2. Create a new column (e.g. `centroid`) and store the new geometries into this one.
-Then activate the column as the "source" for geometries in your `GeoDataFrame`.
+Then activate/set this column as the "active geometry" for your `GeoDataFrame`.
 In this way, you can have multiple simultaneous columns containing geometries in a `GeoDataFrame`, which can be very handy!

 Some important remarks about these approaches: The option 1 is very easy to do, but the downside of it is the fact that you do not have access to the original geometries (e.g. polygons) anymore.
 The option 2 requires a couple of steps, but the good side of it, is that you can easily swap between the original geometries and the centroids in your data.
-However, when saving the geographic data into disk, you can only include one column with geometries.
+However, when saving the geographic data into disk, you can in most cases only include one column with geometries.
 Hence, latest at this stage, you need to decide which column is used for representing the geometric features in your data.
-In the following, we demonstrate how to do both of these.
+An exception to this is `GeoParquet` file format which supports saving multiple geometry columns.
+In the following, we demonstrate how to do both of the options mentioned previously.
 Let's start by showing how you can overwrite the existing geometries with centroids:
 <!-- #endregion -->

 ```python editable=true slideshow={"slide_type": ""}